 2: Don’t Keep the Battery Charging Overnight

 Batteries are badly affected by charging all the time.
-Leaving the camera’s battery on charge all the time is bad for its health and adversely affect its lifespan.
-You can know more about the effects of all night charging on our post, for which we have researched for months.
+Leaving the camera’s battery on charge all the time is bad for its health and adversely affects its lifespan.
+You can know more about the effects of all-night charging on our post, which we have researched for months.
 Click Here to Visit

 3: Keep the Batteries Away from Hot and Cold Temperature